Halloween in Transylvania – Private Dracula Tour, Bucharest departure, 4-Day tour

-Accommodate in a hotel situated in the vicinity of the castle and then, at 7:30 PM, join us for the Halloween Party at Bran Castle.
+Accommodate in a cozy 3* hotel and then, at 7:30 PM, join us for the Halloween Party at Bran Castle.
 The schedule includes a unique night tour of the castle, followed by a horror movie projection.
 After that, head for the courtyard and then party till morning.

 On your last day in Romania, drive to Sinaia, the most famous mountain resort in our country.
 Visit Pelisor Castle, part of the royal complex of Peles Castle.
 After that, our guide transfers you to Otopeni Airport for your return flight.

 This is an overview of your tour.
 For more information, please scroll up and then use the product’s menu to navigate to your desired section such as Itinerary, Inclusions or Exclusions.